Lenyn Sosa Player Props: White Sox vs. Rays

 Lenyn Sosa At The Plate

-- Sosa has a double and a home run while batting .154.
+- Sosa is batting .167 with a double, a home run and a walk.

-- Sosa has gotten a hit in four of eight games this season, but he has zero multi-hit games.
+- Sosa has gotten a hit in five of nine games this season, but he has no multi-hit games.

+- He has hit a home run in one of nine games, and in 3.2% of his plate appearances.

+- Sosa has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.